-In this Customer Service Level 3 qualification you will study the most important requirements for those looking at working for a business which works closely with clients.
-This Customer Service Level 3 qualification is designed to assist those who will work closely with clients to ensure the service they provide to their clients is superior to competition.
+In this Customer Service Level 3 course you will study the most important requirements for those looking at working for a business which works closely with clients.
+This Customer Service Level 3 course is designed to assist those who will work closely with clients to ensure the service they provide to their clients is superior to competition.
 The most important thing that learners will need to understand and appreciate is the necessity of quality customer service.
 In a world of modern technology, the requirements and the structure of customer service has altered.
 This Customer Service Level 3 course takes students through the steps towards creating an exceptional customer service within a variety of businesses.

 |Study time:||100 hours|